SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 Nodes Editor is the place where you can design a parametric schema.
 A parametric schema is made of nodes and connections between nodes.
 A node is made of input sockets, input fields and output sockets.

 To add a node: click on an icon in toolbar inside Nodes Editor window.
+Node is stuck to mouse.
+Move mouse at desired position for node.
+Click again to unstick node from mouse.

 To move a node: drag and drop node at desired position.

 To connect two nodes: click on an output socket of first node then click on an input socket of second node.
 Only sockets of same type are connectable.
 Hint: hover a socket if you are not sure about its type.

-If you enter a wrong data in a node field: node border becomes red.
+If you input a wrong data in a node field: node border becomes red.

 To remove a node: right click on node then click on "Remove this node".